PORTFOLIO - FISH ART

 Close up of one of the salmons

 Rainbow trout are have a wonderful colour range especially with the band of orange to red to pink and combinations of these from the cheek running back towards the tail.
 This one could easily have been in the Tay River in front of me.
-The fish is of pewter, etched and highlighted with black patina, acrylic, gold leaf and finished with a light coat of resin.
-The mount and sides are of copper treated many times with layers of patina.

 Size: 35 x 35 cm